dioskuroi/vue-cli-plugin-dioskuroi/README.md

 # vue-cli-plugin-dioskuroi
-A simple Vue-CLI plugin for create vue project. this plugin include features:
+A simple Vue-CLI plugin for create vue project.

+this plugin include features:

 ✓ eslint + standard rule

 ✓ vuex

 ✓ vue-router

 ✓ element-ui

 ✓ unit test

 ✓ stylus

+✓ babel-plugin: proposal-optional-chaining and decorator

+✓ webpack-plugin: dllPlugin and happyPack

+✓ sentry (which uses to monitor exceptions of your project)

 ## Create Project
 **Recommend:**
 ```shell